 In cases of divorce, sometimes a child may come to despise one of their parents.
 These feelings may be the result of prodding by the other parent or it may have developed independently as a result of watching and experiencing the ravages of a divorce, or of course possibly due to a myriad of other reasons.
 Either way, these feelings can create a strong dislike of one parent who may be viewed by the child as flawed or having caused the divorce.
 This usually comes as a surprise to the “despised” parent.
 They likely still love the child and wish to see them.
 But when the affection is not mutual and this reality has fully sunk in, a parent may wonder why they are continuing to pay support for the child.
 Is child support really necessary when a child has expressed the desire to separate from one parent?
 The answer is simple: yes.
 Child support payments are still necessary even when a child no longer wants to see the paying parent.

 No matter how much it hurts a parent or how ungrateful they find their children to be, child support payments must continue until it is terminated by law or by court order.
-The logic here is that parents have an obligation to provide for their children, until the children reach an age when they can become self-supporting.
+The logic here is that parents have an obligation to provide for their children until the children reach an age when they can become self-supporting.
 A child may indeed hate their parents, but this does not put money in the child’s bank account or make them any more capable at self-support.
 Children remain as dependents regardless of what attitudes they harbor toward their parents.
 If a parent wishes to reduce or suspend child support payments, they must do so through other means.
-Examples of legitimate ways to reduce child support include providing proof that one’s income has decreased and showing that the child is no longer a dependent.
-However it is done, agreement by the other parent or an order of court is required.
+Examples of legitimate ways to reduce child support include providing proof that one’s income has decreased and shown that the child is no longer a dependent.
+However it is done, agreement by the other parent or an order of the court is required.